rivki-beker/temperature-sensor/README.md

 ## Project Overview
+This project involves developing a real-time temperature monitoring system using an STM32 microcontroller.
-This project monitors extreme temperatures of objects using sensors.
+The system monitors extreme temperatures of objects using sensors.
 When a proximity sensor detects an object, it measures its temperature.
 If the temperature is within normal limits, an LED lights up.
 If the temperature is extreme (hot or cold), the LED blinks accordingly.

 ## Tasks Description
 1. **Distance Measurement**